ICRToken/ICRT/README.md

 Website Url: https://www.findingico.review/

-For more information please read our WhitePaper
+For more information please read our Whitepaper